How To Toss Food In A Skillet (8 Steps to Tossing)

 3. Preheat the skillet

 You can check if it’s hot enough by dropping a small amount of water onto the skillet and listening for a sizzle.
-Alternatively, you can place your hand a few inches above the pan to feel the heat.
+Alternatively, you can place your hand slightly above the pan to feel the heat.
 If you feel the heat, it is ready.

 4. Add oil or butter

-After the skillet has reached the desired temperature, add a small amount of oil or butter.
+Add a small amount of oil or butter after the skillet has reached the desired temperature.
 A spatula spreads the oil or butter evenly across the pan’s surface.
 This will prevent sticking and help to distribute the heat evenly.

 5. Time to add food